Monrovia, Maryland: History

 In 1831, Monrovia became a station on the Baltimore and Ohio Railroad and provided service to the mills and access for travelers to New Market, MD.
 A watering station for the trains was built later in 1840.
 Monrovia was impacted by the Civil War with the Monrovia General Store, used as a dry goods store from the mid-nineteenth century until the early twentieth century, being sacked by Confederate troops after the Battle of Monocacy.
 During the Civil War, Monrovia also made the front page of the September 16, 1862 issue of The New York Herald:

 "We pushed on to Monrovia Station, on the line of the Baltimore and Ohio Railroad, on the way to New Market, and while passing through an incident occurred well worth relating.
 I was riding in the rear when I was attracted by the most deafening shouts some distance ahead.
 I instantly went forward, and saw something that made me feel like shouting too.
 On a slight eminence on the side of the road stood two ladies and a little girl.
 In the child's hand was a small but very pretty American flag, which she was waving with all the ardor and enthusiasm of a youthful patriot.
-The men cheered until they were husky, and the most of the officers, as they passed, took off their caps and saluted the national emblem.
+The men cheered until they were husky, and most of the officers, as they passed, took off their caps and saluted the national emblem.
 Upon conversing with the ladies I was informed that this was the only American flag that the rebels had left, and the reason for that was they could not find it.
 All the rest had been destroyed or carried away as trophies.
 The rebel cavalry destroyed here the post office and other government property.
 They left the place on Thursday afternoon, and fell back to New Market."